Lingletao/Simple-Gadget-Collection--for-Object-Detection-Tasks/README.md

 **Step4:** you can use [labelImg](https://github.com/tzutalin/labelImg) to **manually** correct the automatically generated files.

-## 2.Conversion between different annotation formats:
+## 2. Conversion between different annotation formats:
 ### 2.1 VOC-->COCO:
 `voc2coco.py`
 The annotation file format generated using [labelImg](https://github.com/tzutalin/labelImg) is usually VOC(xml) or YOLO(txt).
 When using many model training suites (e.g. mmdetection), you need to convert the xml files to COCO(json).